practical-neuroimaging/practical-neuroimaging.github.com/response0.rst

 `Software Carpentry <http://software-carpentry.org>`_ courses.
 These can be very useful for some coverage of the basics of programming, Python, and version control.
 We've heard good things about the `Code Academy Python course
-<http://www.codecademy.com/tracks/python>`_.
-We'll try and address this better
+<http://www.codecademy.com/tracks/python>`_, as well as the amusingly titled
-next time through the course.
+`Learn Python the Hard Way <http://learnpythonthehardway.org/book/>`_.
+We'll try and address this better next time through the course.